The conference Chair, Michael Mack (CEO of The Family Mediation Trust) will introduce you to the format of the day.

 As the Director of the Nuffield Family Justice Observatory - Lisa will explore who has been using the family courts.
 The research has highlighted how those from low income areas are more likely to be court users, and how 25% of users return to court with the same issues.
 How do these trends match those who engage in mediation?

+Robert Creighton is the founding Chair of the Family Mediation Standards Board, having served on it since its inception in 2015.
 The FMC has a crucial role to play in supporting mediators to adapt, change and identify new opportunities.
-They will be exploring how the work of the FMC and the changes in the courts will impact on mediators.
+Robert will be exploring how the work of the FMC and the changes in the courts will impact on mediators with a specific focus on ensuring that the mediation sector can maintain its high standards.

 Having been working in family law for 40 years Jane will use her many years as a mediator and PPC to explore what the changes may mean to her, and to the mediators she works with.